 Both the DP-10 and DP-8 are equipped with a function switch, allowing you to select the appropriate mode for your needs:

-- Half Damper Control: Enables half-damper functionality, providing more expressive control during performance.
+- Half Damper Control: Enables half-damper functionality.
 Set the switch to the "Continuous" position to use this feature.

 - Switch Control: Functions as a simple on/off pedal switch.
 Set the switch to the "Switch" position for this mode.